Instructions

 4. You may discuss homework assignments with your classmates; however, it is important that you complete each assignment on your own and do not simply copy someone else’s code.
 If we believe one student has copied another’s work, both students will receive a 0 on the homework assignment and will not be allowed to resubmit the assignment for points.

 Data: Some of the questions in this homework assignment use the dataset referred to as homework-world.
-[Link to data goes here.]
 This dataset is similar to one you’ve seen in class and contains a new variable called World.
 So-called “first world” countries (coded 1) are those that were aligned with the United States after World War II (e.g., members of NATO) or were considered to be clearly in the U.S. sphere of influence.
 “Second world” countries (coded 2) are former members of the Soviet Union or countries considered to have been clearly in the Soviet Union’s sphere of influence.
 “Third world” countries (coded 3) include those considered by the United Nations to be among the least developed countries in the world.
 The remaining countries are coded 4 for this variable.

 2-point questions